hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/converter.md

 Once a converter has been defined, it can be applied to one or more database column to read and write values.
 It's applied by using the
 [`<column>`](./column.md) tag.

 A converter can be applied to any column read or write to the database.
-It can be applied to columns of views and also to columns of Nitro queries.
+It can be applied to columns of views and also to column of Nitro queries

 ## Java Converter Class